AUTHOR: The Dental CFO

-In general, dental practices should track similar KPIs to see the greatest success.
-However, practices that offer specialty treatments such as cosmetic or sedation dentistry services may need to track additional KPIs.
+In general, dental practice metrics should look similar across the board.
+However, offices that provide specialty treatments such as cosmetic or sedation dentistry services may need to track additional KPIs.

 - How many patients have scheduled their next appointments?